thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 ## What's a join clause and why is it useful?

-In SQL, a **join clause** combines records from two or more tables in a relational database.
-The combined records can be viewed or even saved to a new table.
+In SQL, **join clause** is an optional part of a `SELECT` command that combines rows from two or more tables by joining on columns that are common to each.
+The combined rows can be viewed or even saved to a new table.
+The following is an example of a join clause.

 **NOTE:** Type the `\x auto` REPL command to automatically use PostgreSQL's extended display mode.

 ```sql
 SELECT * FROM movies INNER JOIN awards ON awards.movie_id = movies.id;
 ```

-Additionally, you can combine fields from two or more tables by joining on values that are common to each.

 There are five types of joins, though in this lesson, we'll only cover the first one: